-The trader declares that in accordance with Art.
-According to paragraph 5(1)(a) and (b) of the Regulation, the personal data of the buyer will be collected solely for the purpose stated in these terms and conditions.
+The Merchant declares that in accordance with Art.
+5(1)(a) and (b) of the Regulation, the personal data of the Buyer will be collected solely for the purpose stated in these Terms and Conditions.

-The Merchant declares that for purposes other than those stated in these Terms and Conditions, he will always collect the personal data of the Buyer separately on an adequate legal basis and at the same time ensure that such personal data will be processed and used exclusively in a manner that corresponds to the purpose for which they were collected and will not combine them with personal data that was collected for another purpose or for the purpose of fulfilling the purchase contract.
+The Merchant declares that for purposes other than those stated in these Terms and Conditions, the Merchant will always collect the personal data of the Buyer separately on an adequate legal basis and at the same time ensure that such personal data will be processed and used exclusively in a manner that corresponds to the purpose for which they were collected and will not combine them with personal data that was collected for another purpose or for the purpose of fulfilling the purchase agreement.

-Before sending the order, the Buyer will be asked to confirm by checking the box before sending the order that the merchant has communicated to him in a sufficient, understandable and irreplaceable way:
+Before sending the order, the Buyer will be asked to confirm by checking the box that the Merchant has communicated to him in a sufficient, understandable, and irreplaceable way:

-their identification data specified in Art.
-1. these Terms and Conditions proving the identity of the trader,
+the identification data specified in Art.
+1 of these Terms and Conditions, proving the identity of the Merchant;